jim-collier/x9git/contributing.md

 - `cicd/cicd.bash --quick` - the whole pipeline, minus the slow stages.
 Run this before you push.
 - `cicd/cicd.bash` - everything, including the fuzz suite and the demo.

 - `cicd/test.bash` - just the regression suite.
 It builds throwaway repos under a temp directory and never touches the network or your real repos.
 - `cicd/fuzz.bash` - just the fuzz suite.

+The pipeline fast-forwards from `origin` before it builds anything, so the checks run against the tree that will actually be pushed.
+It stops if your branch has diverged, warns and carries on if you're offline or the branch has no upstream, and `--no-sync` (`-NoSync`) skips it.

 Both suites run once per implementation, so a Bash-only change still has to keep the PowerShell side green.